laroche/tastyworks-pnl/README.md

   a sample transaction line, so that I can adjust the source code.
 - Either github issues or email works for me to enhance/fix this program.
 Sample data is best to resolve issues.
+- If you read in the csv-file from Tastyworks into Excel, the floating point price values can get converted from US style to German notation.
+This breaks this skript, so please stay with original data from Tastyworks or use a normal editor instead of Excel to change data.
 - One check is to look at the computed value of "account cash balance" from this script and compare it to the official value "Cash Balance" from Tastyworks at <https://manage.tastyworks.com/#/accounts/balances>.
+  After 550 transactions the final cash balance value is on the cent identical to the computed value.
 - The output-csv file should have the same amount of lines as the input csv.
 The resulting output is just an enriched form of the input.
 Please verify all summary output by computing it again from the output-csv file yourself.